wenshuoma/recipe-010-webhook-php/README.md

 ## Run the recipe on Heroku
-The recipe source, as is, works on the [Heroku](https://www.heroku.com/) using the free service level.
+The recipe source can be run on [Heroku](https://www.heroku.com/) using the free service level.
 No credit card needed!

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)